The Importance of Global Connections: A visit to Brazil

 • Promoting ecosystem learning, sharing and capacity building, including delegations/visits between geographies

 WTC is ready to assist in all these activities, particularly with supporting companies looking to do business across geographies and helping with delegations/visits between geographies.
+Mullins and the delegation will continue to build awareness of St. Louis in South America’s agtech innovation space by visiting Argentina in August.

 Contact Sean Mullins for more information: